Practice Essentials

 The insulin gene (INS), which encodes for the pre-proinsulin peptide, is adjacent to a variable number of tandem repeats (VNTR) polymorphism at chromosome 11p15.5.
 [29] Different VNTR alleles may promote either resistance or susceptibility to type 1 DM through their effect on INS transcription in the thymus; for example, protective VNTRs are associated with higher INS expression, which may promote deletion of insulin-specific T cells.
 [30]

-Other genes that have been reported to be involved in the mechanism of type 1 DM include CTLA4 (important in T-cell activation), PTPN22 (produces LYP, a negative regulator of T-cell kinase signaling), and IL2RA (encodes for CD25 which is involved with regulating T-cell function).
-UBASH3A (also known as STS2), may be involved in the increased risk not only of type 1 DM but also of other autoimmune disease and Down syndrome; it is located on locus chromosome 21q22.3.
-[30]
+Other genes that have been reported to be involved in the mechanism of type 1 DM include CTLA4 (important in T-cell activation), PTPN22 (produces LYP, a negative regulator of T-cell kinase signaling), and IL2RA (encodes for CD25, which is involved in regulating T-cell function).
+UBASH3A (also known as STS2) may be involved in the increased risk not only of type 1 DM but also of other autoimmune disease and Down syndrome; it is located on locus chromosome 21q22.3.
+[31]

 In addition, genome-wide association studies have implicated numerous other genes, including the following [32] :